danielmcheng1/drone/writeup.md

 2. __Flask Server__: Find latest images and display on site
 3. __Front-End UI__: Optimize for both web and mobile

-I also sketched out the below architecture from my custom mobile app to the final front-end browser.
+I also sketched out the below architecture from my custom mobile app to the front-end browser.

+#### Flow of Images After Downloading from Drone
 <img src="writeup_images/flaskarchitecture.svg" width="80%" alt="Diagram of Flask Architecture"/>